Leaked documents show Trump aide concealed ties to Putin cronies

 Milov also said companies like SIBUR are often the way sanctioned Kremlin insiders have to keep doing business despite restrictions.

 The Commerce Department statement said Ross never met Timchenko, Mikhelson, or Shamalov.
-It said he was not on the board of Navigator in March 2011 when the ships in question were acquired, and said Sibur was not under U.S. sanctions now or in 2012 when the charter agreement with Navigator was signed.
-The statement said Ross was on the board of Navigator from 2012 to 2014, and that no funds managed by his company ever owned a majority of Navigator’s shares.
+It said he was not on the board of Navigator in March 2011 when the ships in question were acquired, or the following February when the charter agreement with Sibur was signed.
+It said Sibur was not under U.S. sanctions now or in 2012.
+The statement said Ross was on the board of Navigator from March 30, 2012 to 2014, and that no funds managed by his company ever owned a majority of Navigator’s shares.

+But as The Guardian reported Sunday, other public documents suggest a different story.
+A Navigator news release on March 2, 2012, said that Ross was already on the board at that point, and Sibur's annual report for 2012 said the deal with Navigator was signed in March.
+In addition, Ross' company issued a news release on Aug.
+10, 2012, saying that the company had agreed to acquire a majority stake in Navigator.

 Fried said he has no doubt of the connections between SIBUR and the Kremlin.